 Snoring or Sleep Apnea?

 Congestion in your sinuses can cause you to snore.
 If the snoring is new and goes away when the cold does, you probably are not facing obstructive sleep apnea.
 However, if the snoring is an issue you have been dealing with for a long time, it may be worth determining if it is obstructive sleep apnea.

 Cold and flu season can impact your smile’s health

 Take precaution this winter to prevent a cold or flu from getting you down.
-To schedule a consultation by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018 or 913-353-4213.
+To schedule a consultation by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018.
 We also proudly serve patients from Overland Park, Lenexa, Leawood, Gardner, Spring Hill, Osawatomie, Edgerton, Shawnee, Johnson County, De Soto, Paola, Lawrence, and all surrounding communities.